-The Supervisory Committee, which is of a collegial nature, is composed of the Audit Chief and two external professionals, one of whom acts as the Chair.
+The Supervisory Committee, which is of a collegial nature, is composed of the Chief of the Audit Function and two external professionals, one of whom acts as the Chair.
 It has its own internal regulations and operates on the basis of a specific programme.
 It reports to the Board of Directors, directly or through the Audit and Risk Committee or the Board of Statutory Auditors.